SalvadorIAM/entra-conditional-access-location-policy/README.md

 * Report-only mode is essential for safe testing
 * Rolling back policies is part of normal security operations

+  ## Security Context

+In enterprise environments, location-based Conditional Access policies are commonly used to reduce risks of unauthorised access and enforce Zero Trust security principles.

+By restricting access outside trusted network locations, organisations can limit exposure from unknown or high-risk environments while still allowing legitimate internal access.

+This approach is often combined with additional security controls such as:

+* Multi-Factor Authentication (MFA)
+* Device compliance policies
+* Risk-based Conditional Access policies
+* Privileged Identity Management (PIM)

+Together, these controls help organisations strengthen identity security and reduce the risk of account compromise.

 ## Next Steps

 * Replace block with **Require MFA** for external locations